 I have been posting spicy recipes for the past couple of weeks and thought I need something to sweeten things up.
 Here is a delicious Peach Kuchen, the German peach cake made with canned peaches.

-It is better to use a spring form pan to accomplish the drop-dead gorgeous Kuchen presentation, but it is not mandatory.
-I am not including the tutorial for this recipe this time because it is very simple to follow from my printable recipe.
+I recommend a springform pan to accomplish the drop-dead gorgeous Kuchen presentation, but it is not mandatory.
+I am not including the tutorial instructions for this recipe this time, because it is very simple to follow from my printable recipe.

 Whether you use fresh peaches or canned peaches, you will end up with a delectable dessert on your plate.
 If you have never made Kuchen before, give this a shot!

 More Simple Cake Recipes

 Peach Kuchen, German Peach Cake with Canned Peaches

 - 3/4 cup sugar